Rating the Pros and Cons of Popular Investment Options

 Stocks

 Stocks remain the top option for traditionalists who want to get steady returns.
-You can sit back, get a basket of ETFs, and let it appreciate over time.
-Betting on individual stocks is a whole different story, however.
+You can sit back, invest in a basket of ETFs, and let it appreciate over time.
+On the other hand, betting on individual stocks is a whole different story, however.
+For some, starting with stocks under 5 dollars is a logical choice, offering plenty of options without requiring a large initial investment upfront.

 Only people who have a deep understanding of stocks and business, in general, can bet on individual stocks successfully.
 The vast majority of people who do well with stocks go the ETF route, and the returns will not be life-changing in most cases, so make sure that you have realistic expectations.